Renault Captur Review & Prices

 On a twisty road

-Venture out onto a country road and the Captur is best described as adequate.
+Venturing out onto country roads, we found that the Captur is best described as adequate.
 It’s not as much fun as a Ford Puma, but the steering is direct and there’s very little body roll.
 That lack of lean through the corners is thanks to the firm suspension, which does result in it being pretty uncomfortable on anything other than perfectly smooth roads.
 A Volkswagen T-Cross handles the bumps much better.

 Space and practicality

-Getting comfortable behind the wheel of the Captur is easy.
+We found it was really easy to get comfortable behind the wheel of the Captur.
 There’s plenty of adjustment in the seat and the steering wheel, and you get adjustable lumbar support as standard.
 The driving position is good as well, offering a commanding view of the road.

 The range-topping Esprit Alpine model gets some lovely sports seats and, while they seem a bit out of place in a humble compact SUV, they provide great support on long journeys.
 The standard chairs are also nice and comfy.